boardgameio/boardgame.io/docs/events.md

   all: true,

   // Use this to set actionPlayers to all players
   // except the current player.
+When combined with
+  // `once: true`, the current player is added back
+  // to `actionPlayers` once everyone else takes a move.
   allOthers: true,
 };